Spy Kids: All the Time in the World: Plot

-OSS agent Marissa Wilson is attempting to capture a criminal named Tick Tock, who purchases a mini-disk stolen from the OSS.
-Despite being nine months pregnant and going into labor, she continues her pursuit against the admonitions of her boss Danger D'Amo.
-Tick Tock is captured and the mini-disk, which contains information on a weapon of mass destruction called Project Armageddon, is retrieved.
+OSS agent Marissa Wilson is attempting to capture a criminal named Tick Tock, who purchases a mini-disk containing information of a dangerous weapon called Project Armageddon, stolen from the OSS.
+Despite being nine months pregnant and going into labor, she continues her pursuit against the orders of her boss Danger D'Amo.
+Tick Tock is captured and the mini disk is retrieved.

 At the hospital, Marissa meets her spy-hunting TV host husband, Wilbur, and her two stepchildren, twins Rebecca and Cecil.
 Marissa gives birth to a daughter, Maria.
 A year later, Wilbur has created a five-year plan in which if his show is successful, he will spend more time with the kids.
-On the other hand, Rebecca does not accept Marissa as a replacement for her late mother and delights in playing pranks on her.
-Attempting to strengthen her rapport with Rebecca, Marissa gives her a red sapphire necklace.
+Rebecca, refusing to accept Marissa as a replacement for her late mother, plays pranks on her, but Marissa gives her a red sapphire necklace in an attempt to connect with her.

-One night, the media reports that time is speeding up at an increasing rate.
-A criminal mastermind called the Time Keeper claims responsibility, saying that he will unleash Project Armageddon as a punishment upon a society that he believes wastes time in pointless goals instead of treasuring time with their loved ones.
-The Time Keeper demands that Tick Tock bring him the Chronos Sapphire, which is revealed to be the jewel in the necklace Marissa gave to Rebecca.
-The OSS calls Marissa out of retirement and instructs her to bring the Sapphire with her.
-When Marissa asks for it from Rebecca, it further strains their relationship.
+One night, the media reports that time is accelerating at an alarming rate.
+A criminal mastermind known as the Time Keeper claims responsibility, threatening to unleash Project Armageddon as retribution against a society he believes wastes time in trivial pursuits rather than cherishing with their loved ones.
+He demands that Tick Tock bring him the Chronos Sapphire, which is revealed to be the jewel in the necklace Marissa gave to Rebecca.
+The OSS calls Marissa out of retirement and instructs her to bring the Sapphire with her, further straining her relationship with Rebecca.

-At OSS Headquarters, Marissa discovers that Rebecca has swapped out the Chronos for baby food.
-Tick Tock's henchmen break into Marissa's house, and Rebecca and Cecil are directed to take refuge in a Panic Room, where they view a video of Marissa informing them of her secret career and that their dog Argonaut is a talking weaponized robot.
-The twins escape and go to OSS, where Marissa's niece and their step-cousin, Carmen Cortez, gives the twins a tour of the defunct Spy Kids Division, allowing them to take a gadget as a souvenir each.
+At OSS Headquarters, Marissa discovers that Rebecca has swapped the Sapphire with baby food.
+Soon after, Tick Tock's henchmen break into Marissa's house, prompting Rebecca and Cecil to take refuge in a Panic Room, where they discover a video of Marissa informing them of her secret career and that their dog Argonaut is a weaponized talking robot.
+The twins escape to OSS, where Marissa's niece and their stepcousin, Carmen Cortez, gives the twins a tour of the defunct Spy Kids Division, allowing each to take a gadget as a souvenir.

-The twins go after the Time Keeper, where their search leads them to a clock shop, which happens to be Tick Tock's secret lair.
-The twins view a video of the Wells Experiment, which reveals the nature of the Chronos in Rebecca's necklace, as it saved a boy who was frozen in time by the experiment.
+Pursuing after the Time Keeper, the twin's search leads them to a clock shop that serves as Tick Tock's secret lair.
+There, they watch footage of the Wells Experiment, a time travel experiment, and learn the true nature of the Chronos in Rebecca's necklace, as it saved a boy who was frozen in time by the experiment.
 The twins are captured by Tick Tock but are rescued by Marissa and Carmen, though Tick Tock manages to steal the Chronos.
 Wilbur begins an investigation to capture his first spy and unknowingly captures footage of his family fighting off the Time Keeper's henchmen.
-Shocked to learn that his wife is a spy, he gets fired when he destroys the footage that he and his cameraman filmed of the battle and becomes estranged from Marissa and the children.
+Shocked to learn that his wife is a spy, he gets fired when he destroys the footage that he and his cameraman filmed of the battle and becomes estranged from Marissa and the twins.